UummProject/uumm-prototype/support/Broken meritocracy.md

 # Broken meritocracy

 # Meritocracy as a base
-All governance systems are a supset of [Meritocracy](https://en.wikipedia.org/wiki/Meritocracy), if you understand _merit_ as the feature that defines the right of an entity opinion to be considered (vote).
+All governance systems are a subset of [Meritocracy](https://en.wikipedia.org/wiki/Meritocracy) if you understand _merit_ as the feature that defines the right of an entity opinion to be considered (vote).

 _For ease of use and simplification I concentrated all the examples in a single section down below.
 You may jump there if something doesn't make total sense._

-_And for the same resaons I narrowed down the relevant merit properties to the following._
+_And for the same reasons I narrowed down the relevant merit properties to the following._

 ## The ideal merit